- Search Graduate Jobs

 From waking to travelling to the office, Millie has a quick morning routine, usually beginning her day at around 6.00am.

-“I’ll normally have a coffee, get ready and then catch the tram in,” she says.
-“But I’ll be honest – it doesn’t get any more exciting than that.”
+"I'll normally have a coffee, get ready and then catch the tram in," she says.

 The real excitement begins when Millie reaches the office at about 7.30am.
 She'll begin the working day by checking her emails, reviewing international trades and key market changes.
 Following this, she'll head upstairs for some breakfast in the firm's fully stocked kitchen, where she'll catch up with her peers and prepare for the day ahead.